chainflip-io/chainflip-sdk-monorepo/packages/swap/python-client/README.md

 }
 ```

 The response should contain orders for the opposite direction.
-For `SELL`
+For `SELL swaps,
-orders, you should respond with `BUY` orders.
-The client receives the reponse
+you should respond with `BUY` orders.
+The client receives the response and emits
-and emits the following `quote_response` event:
+the following `quote_response` event:

 ```jsonc
 {